-The current study examined digital technological tools enhancing teaching and learning process in secondary schools.
-From the findings, several digital tools including audio-visual tools, file management tools, videos sharing tools, digital libraries, digital collaborative tools were reported.
-The findings also reveal that the most popular video sharing tools in form of apps were Facebook, WhatsApp, and Instagram.
-These digital technological tools play significant role in assisting and supporting teaching subject across curriculum (Mwakapina et al., 2016).
-Moreover, it was found that some of learning management systems commonly visited by students and teachers were Khan Academy, SOMA, Google Classroom and Shuledirect.
+The current study examined digital technological tools enhancing the teaching and learning process in secondary schools.
+From the findings, several digital tools, including audio-visual tools, file management tools, video-sharing tools, digital libraries, and digital collaborative tools, were reported.
+The findings also reveal that the most popular video-sharing tools in the form of apps were Facebook, WhatsApp, and Instagram.
+These digital technological tools play a significant role in assisting and supporting the teaching of subjects across the curriculum (Mwakapina et al., 2016).
+Moreover, it was found that some of the learning management systems commonly visited by students and teachers were Khan Academy, SOMA, Google Classroom, and Shuledirect.
 Therefore, students could benefit from a variety of innovative learning opportunities, including access to course content and interaction with peers and professionals through these digital tools.
-This finding agrees with that of Manca and Ranieri (2013), who stated that regardless of how it is used, Facebook as a social network is a cost-effective type of digital learning tools for teaching and learning process.
-As a result, several video sharing tools, audio visual tools and file sharing services should be fully embraced for educational purposes since these digital technological tools are effective at creating an interactive learning environment, teachers and students should use it effectively in their teaching and learning.
+This finding agrees with that of Manca and Ranieri (2013), who stated that regardless of how it is used, Facebook as a social network is a cost-effective type of digital learning tool for the teaching and learning process.
+As a result, several video-sharing tools, audio-visual tools, and file-sharing services should be fully embraced for educational purposes since these digital technological tools are effective at creating an interactive learning environment; teachers and students should use them effectively in their teaching and learning.

-Furthermore, the current study, found that digital collaboration tools and digital library encompass the use of digital technologies in which teachers and students work together through online platforms.
+Furthermore, the current study found that digital collaboration tools and digital libraries encompass the use of digital technologies in which teachers and students work together through online platforms.
 Likewise, students and teachers can rely on digital learning tools to address their collaborative needs.
-With digital collaboration tools, teachers can make videos, share documents and manage to teach and learn in the cloud.
-The findings disclose that digital collaborative tools, audio visuals tools, digital library and learning management systems have been used as digital technological tools for enhancing teaching and learning in secondary schools.
-These findings are in accord with what was found by Almekhlafi (2016) and Coles et al. (2020) who uncovered the acceptable positive perceptions towards the use of digital collaboration tools and audio-visual tools for teaching and learning.
-That is typical digital technological tools allow teachers to create and deliver subjects, track student participation, and assess student performance.
+With digital collaboration tools, teachers can make videos, share documents, and manage to teach and learn in the cloud.
+The findings disclose that digital collaborative tools, audiovisual tools, digital libraries, and learning management systems have been used as digital technological tools for enhancing teaching and learning in secondary schools.
+These findings are in accord with what was found by

+Almekhlafi (2016) and Coles et al. (2020), who uncovered acceptable positive perceptions towards the use of digital collaboration tools and audio-visual tools for teaching and learning.
+That is, typical digital technological tools allow teachers to create and deliver subjects, track student participation, and assess student performance.

-Additionally, the system allows students to use interactive features such as threaded online discussions, video conferencing and discussion forums (Bradley, 2021).
-A study by Almekhlafi's (2016) supports our research findings by seconding that Google Drive, Picasa, and Dropbox are examples of digital technological tools used for transforming teaching and learning in secondary schools.
-However, these findings relate to the Connectivity and RAT theories since the findings enhance the use of digital learning technologies which is the cornerstone of the two theories.
-For example, the use of digital libraries in learning is a transformation from depending on a hard copy to soft copy contents which are accessible at any time and any place.
+Additionally, the system allows students to use interactive features such as threaded online discussions, video conferencing, and discussion forums (Bradley, 2021).
+A study by Almekhlafi (2016) supports our research findings by seconding that Google Drive, Picasa, and Dropbox are examples of digital technological tools used for transforming teaching and learning in secondary schools.
+However, these findings relate to the Connectivity and RAT theories since the findings enhance the use of digital learning technologies, which is the cornerstone of the two theories.
+For example, the use of digital libraries in learning is a transformation from depending on hard copy to soft copy contents, which are accessible at any time and any place.
 Digital library technology facilitates the availability of textbooks and other resources in a more convenient way than the traditional library.
-Also, the findings relate to both connectivism and RAT theories as the video sharing tools technology facilitates learning through knowledge sharing and discussion among member groups.
-Teachers and students create WhatsApp groups in which they share subject contents, videos and questions among them.
-Video sharing tools bridge the gap of place between teachers and students in the learning process as connectivity theory suggests.
+Also, the findings relate to both connectivism and RAT theories as the video-sharing tools technology facilitates learning through knowledge sharing and discussion among member groups.
+Teachers and students create WhatsApp groups in which they share subject content, videos, and questions among themselves.
+Video-sharing tools bridge the gap of place between teachers and students in the learning process, as connectivity theory suggests.